 Cheltenham

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Cheltenham local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Cheltenham, in Gloucestershire, is a Regency spa town set against the backdrop of the Cotswolds.
+Overview ⁞ Cheltenham, in Gloucestershire, is a Regency spa town set against the backdrop of the Cotswolds.
 Known for its elegant crescents, gardens, and festivals, it retains a historic character while serving as a lively cultural centre.
 The town is famed for Cheltenham Racecourse and its festivals of literature, jazz, and science.
 Surrounded by the rolling Cotswold Hills, the area includes scenic villages, parks, and countryside, blending urban sophistication with rural beauty.

+Who governs Cheltenham?
 The local authority for this district is: Cheltenham Borough Council - responsible for district-level services.
 Since Gloucestershire is a two-tier area, county-level services are handled by: Gloucestershire County Council.

 This district page, Cheltenham, is a sub-page of this county page: Gloucestershire and this region page: South West.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.